tobincolby/CS6220-Programming3/README.md

 createEnsembles.py
 - Uses GridSearchCV to tune hyperparameters for the boosted SVM's and saves the models and GridSearch results

+createRandomForest.py
+- Uses GridSearchCV to tune hyperparameters for the random forest classifer and saves the model along with the results

 visualize.py
 - Uses the GridSearch results to generate 3D graphs to show how different combinations of parameters result in different perforance